 Foundations of Microbiology (3-3) Prerequisites: One semester of college science or permission of the instructor.
 Intended for students in allied health, teaching fields, and other non-majors.
-This course will not count for credit toward a biology major or minor or a biomedical science major.
+This course will not count for credit toward a biology major [note: course will count towards a biology minor] or a biomedical science major.
 It will satisfy requirements for the Life Sciences major.
 A survey of microorganisms with emphasis on their roles in human health and disease including taxonomy, morphology, immunology, modes of transmission, pathogenesis, and chemotherapy.
 Laboratory topics focus on sampling, safe handling, microscopic examination, culturing, sensitivity testing, and methods for controlling microbial contamination.
 (Spring, Summer)